Getro34/Getro34/README.md

 - 🔭 I’m currently working at Saclic Studio and TodayDins

-- 🌱 I’m currently learning NextJS and Python
+- 🌱 I’m currently improving my skills in NextJS and Python

 - ❓ You want to build a SaaS or Mobile App, but you don't have a team ?
 Please contact US.